 Transparency: While browsing through the Viking Bags website, reading about their story and the customer feedback they publish on their blog, Facebook, and YouTube channel, I saw that they do have an affiliate program.
 I am not affiliated with Viking Bags and I do not receive any commission from them for this purchase.

 I am affiliated with Amazon and receive commission from Amazon only.
 My affiliation with Amazon was not the reason I purchased these through them, the price difference was.
+I am no longer affiliated with Amazon, but since MANY people are, please keep in mind that they receive commission from purchases you make on Amazon from clicking their links.
 I get free shipping so my total was $70 vs. $120.
 If the difference was a few bucks, I’d buy these straight from the source, but I’m cheap.
 If you do buy from Amazon or Ebay or even Craigslist, make sure it’s not a knock-off and confirm straight from the source, especially if you’re buying heavy duty bags that may come with manufacturer warranty.
 Don’t buy anything that doesn’t have customer reviews or a return policy either!